TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 <sup>3</sup> The speaker output shall not be more than 0.5 m from window or wall being measured.
 [Origin: System Requirements]

-This is in order to make sure the system is small and compact and does impede movement throughout the classroom.
+This is to make sure the system is small and compact and does impede movement throughout the classroom.

 <sup>4</sup> System shall be mounted in the classroom in an unfrequented area.
 [Origin: System Requirements]